Attack Objects and Object Groups for IDP Policies

 Attack Properties (Compound or Chain Attacks)

 A compound or chain attack object detects attacks that use multiple methods to exploit a vulnerability.
-This object combines multiple signatures and/or protocol anomalies into a single attack object, forcing traffic to match a pattern of combined signatures and anomalies within the compound attack object before traffic is identified as an attack.
+This object combines multiple signatures and protocol anomalies into a single attack object.
+This forces traffic to match a pattern of combined signatures and anomalies within the compound attack object before traffic is identified as an attack.
 By combining and even specifying the order in which signatures or anomalies must match, you can be very specific about the events that need to take place before the device identifies traffic as an attack.

 You must specify a minimum of 2 members (attacks) in a compound attack.
 You can specify up to 32 members in compound attack.
 Members can be either signature or anomaly attacks.